jourquin/Nodus/devtools/README.md

 ## [Bat_To_Exe_Converter.exe](http://www.f2ko.de/en/b2e.php):

 A freeware .bat to .exe "compiler".
-Used at install time to generate the "Nodus7.exe" file.
+Used at install time to generate the "NodusX.exe" file.